-Jimmy Wiseman grew up in a musical family in Avery County, and he has played in traditional string bands for much of his life.
-Jimmy’s mother and father used to play for dances in their house and around the community.
+Jimmy Wiseman grew up in a musical family in Avery County, and he played in traditional string bands for much of his life.
+Jimmy’s mother and father played for dances in their house and around the community.
 His father played a banjo with a cat-skin head, and his mother played the fiddle.
 His parents were constantly bringing different musicians into the house, and on Saturday nights they would pull back the furniture for square dances.

 Jimmy got a Stella guitar when he was 14 years old.
 He ordered a book that had guitar chords, and he taught himself to play.
 He said everyone seemed to be playing guitar at that time, so Jimmy started playing fiddle.
 Over the years he added mandolin and bass to his arsenal, but the fiddle became his primary instrument.
 Jimmy and his brother would play at the VFW clubs, courthouses, and schoolhouses.
 A move to Rutherford County, a few miles from Forest City, brought him in contact with Earl Scruggs, and Jimmy used to play music with him when they were teens.
 They would often play at schoolhouses on Saturdays and on a radio program in Spartanburg on Sunday mornings.
 Then Jimmy would return home for the week to help work on the farm and go to school.
 One time, he won a music contest and got to play on the Arthur Smith show.